soorya-u/password-manager/README.md

 `hashlib` implements a common interface to many different secure hash and message digest algorithms.
 It is used to hash the Password of our Application and use it for Verification.

+## Regular Expression

+`re`  provides regular expression matching operations.
+It is used to set Rules for Username and Password.

 ---